eldun/eldun.github.io/_drafts/rt-part-3.md

 #### Using Random Vectors on Lattice Points to Reduce Blockiness

+TODO: Find a good video illustrating random vectors on the corners

 The best explanation that I've found of what's going on in this section (because I don't want to write it myself) can be found [here](https://www.scratchapixel.com/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise.html).

 The explanation of our first changes from Shirley: